davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 plots current vs. next daily shortwave radiation vs. long-term rolling 21-day mean of shortwave radiation by day of year and city
 * OpenMeteoEDA_202306_v006 runs ARIMA(0, 0, 0) for daily shortwave radiationb vs. long-term rolling 21-day mean of daily shortwave radiation by day of year and city

+### Expansions week of 15-DEC-2025
+* OpenMeteoEDA_202306_v006 runs ARIMA(1, 0, 0) for daily shortwave radiationb vs. long-term rolling 21-day mean of daily shortwave radiation by day of year and city